kainos-birmingham-academy-2026/team3-backend/infrastructure/README.md

 - Create the remote-state resource group, storage account, and blob container.
 - Set `POSTGRESQL_ADMINISTRATOR_PASSWORD` for dev.
 Test generates its own PostgreSQL administrator password.
-- Add `service-bus-connection-string` to the environment's Key Vault through the Azure portal or an approved secret-management process.
 - Configure the GitHub Actions secrets listed below.

 ## GitHub configuration